exercism/problem-specifications/README.md

 ### Track Test Data Tooling

 To make it easy to keep the `tests.toml` up to date, tracks can use the [`configlet` application](https://github.com/exercism/configlet)'s `sync` command.
-This command will compare the tests specified in the `tests.toml` files against the tests that are defined in the exercise's canonical data.
-It then interactively gives the maintainer the option to include or exclude test cases that are currently missing, updating the `tests.toml` file accordingly.
+A plain `configlet sync` performs no changes, and just compares the tests specified in the `tests.toml` files against the tests that are defined in the exercise's canonical data - if there are tests defined only in the latter, it prints a summary and exits with a non-zero exit code.

+To interactively update the `tests.toml` files, use `configlet sync --update`.
+For each missing test, this prompts the user to choose whether to include/exclude/skip it, and updates the corresponding `tests.toml` file accordingly.

 To download the latest version of the `configlet` tool, please run the [`fetch-configlet`](https://github.com/exercism/configlet/blob/main/scripts/fetch-configlet) script or the [`fetch-configlet.ps1`](https://github.com/exercism/configlet/blob/main/scripts/fetch-configlet.ps1) script.
 At least one of these scripts should already exist in every track repo's `bin` directory - the script will also download `configlet` to this location.
 You can then sync the tests by running `./bin/configlet sync` (on Linux or macOS) or `.\bin\configlet.exe sync` (on Windows).